CVE-2026-1148: Cross-Site Request Forgery in SourceCodester Patients Waiting Area Queue Management System

 Description

-CVE-2026-1148 is a medium-severity Cross-Site Request Forgery (CSRF) vulnerability affecting SourceCodester Patients Waiting Area Queue Management System version 1.
-0. The vulnerability allows remote attackers to trick authenticated users into executing unwanted actions without their consent.
-Exploitation requires no privileges but does require user interaction, such as clicking a malicious link.
+CVE-2026-1148 is a medium severity Cross-Site Request Forgery (CSRF) vulnerability affecting SourceCodester Patients Waiting Area Queue Management System version 1.
+0. The flaw allows remote attackers to trick authenticated users into executing unwanted actions without their consent.
+Exploitation requires no privileges and no user authentication but does require user interaction, such as clicking a malicious link.
 The vulnerability impacts the integrity of the system by enabling unauthorized state-changing requests.
-No known public exploits exist yet, and no patches have been published.
-European healthcare organizations using this specific queue management system could face operational disruptions or unauthorized modifications.
-Mitigation involves implementing anti-CSRF tokens, validating request origins, and educating users about phishing risks.
-Countries with higher adoption of SourceCodester products or significant healthcare infrastructure are more likely to be affected.
-Given the ease of exploitation and potential impact on healthcare workflows, organizations should prioritize remediation and monitoring for suspicious activities.
+No known exploits are currently in the wild, and no patches have been published yet.
+European healthcare organizations using this queue management system could face operational disruptions or unauthorized data modifications.
+Mitigation involves implementing anti-CSRF tokens, validating HTTP Referer headers, and enforcing strict session management.
+Countries with significant healthcare IT adoption and usage of SourceCodester products, such as Germany, France, and the UK, are more likely to be affected.
+Given the medium CVSS score of 5.

 AI-Powered Analysis